 A. The Trading Account

-- Opening Stock: The value of inventory at the beginning of the period.
+- Opening Stock: Value of inventory carried forward from the previous period.

-- Sales: Revenue from goods sold during the period.
+- Sales: Total revenue from goods sold during the accounting period.

 B. The Profit and Loss Account

-- Operating Expenses: Costs incurred in running the business, such as salaries, rent, utilities, and depreciation.
+- Operating Expenses: Day-to-day expenses necessary for running the business, such as wages, rent, depreciation, insurance, utilities, and advertising.

-- Non-Operating Expenses: Costs not related to core operations, such as interest payments and taxes.
+- Non-Operating Expenses: Costs not related to main operations, such as interest, fines, or losses from asset disposals.

-- Other Incomes: Revenue from non-core activities, such as interest income or gains on asset sales.
+- Other Incomes: Revenues from non-core activities—interest received, commission, dividends, or profit on asset sale.

 3. Format of the Trading, Profit, and Loss Account